ammkrn/printiest/README.md

 ## Future work

++ Find a better way of handling text groups and tiling in general, as the current behavior is exponential in the input size.
+I have an implementation in mind that's worst-case exponential in the number of tokens that fit in the render width, which in practice would probably be fine when combined with pruning.

 + Adding an annotation system.

 + Figuring out what API/integration to offer for external code or document formatters.